Joanna Russ: Science fiction and other writing

 Russ came to be noticed in the science fiction world in the late 1960s, in particular for her award-nominated novel Picnic on Paradise.
 At the time, SF was a field dominated by male authors, writing for a predominantly male audience, but women were starting to enter the field in larger numbers.
 Russ was one of the most outspoken female authors to challenge male dominance of the field, and is generally regarded as one of the leading feminist science fiction scholars and writers.
 She was also one of the first major science fiction writers to take slash fiction and its cultural and literary implications seriously.
-Over the course of her life, she published over fifty short stories.
+She published over fifty short stories.
 Russ was associated with the American New Wave of science fiction.

 Along with her work as a writer of prose fiction, Russ was also a playwright, essayist, and author of nonfiction works, generally literary criticism and feminist theory, including the essay collection Magic Mommas, Trembling Sisters, Puritans & Perverts; How to Suppress Women's Writing; and the book-length study of modern feminism, What Are We Fighting For?.
 Her essays and articles have been published in Women's Studies Quarterly, Signs, Frontiers: A Journal of Women Studies, Science Fiction Studies, and College English.
 Russ was a self-described socialist feminist, expressing particular admiration for the work and theories of Clara Fraser and her Freedom Socialist Party.
 Both fiction and nonfiction, for Russ, were modes of engaging theory with the real world; in particular, The Female Man can be read as a theoretical or narrative text.
-The short story, "When It Changed," which became a part of the novel, explores the constraints of gender and asks if gender is necessary in a society.
+The short story "When It Changed", which became a part of the novel, explores the constraints of gender and asks if gender is necessary in a society.

 Russ's writing is characterized by anger interspersed with humor and irony.
 James Tiptree Jr, in a letter to her, wrote, "Do you imagine that anyone with half a functional neuron can read your work and not have his fingers smoked by the bitter, multi-layered anger in it?
 It smells and smoulders like a volcano buried so long and deadly it is just beginning to wonder if it can explode."
 In a letter to Susan Koppelman, Russ asks of a young feminist critic "where is her anger?" and adds "I think from now on, I will not trust anyone who isn't angry."